SiyaRG/Gawulo/FRONTEND_INTEGRATION.md

 ---

-This integration provides a complete, production-ready frontend for the Gawulo food ordering system with full CRUD capabilities, authentication, and offline support.
+This integration provides a complete, production-ready frontend for the ReachHub Trust as a Service platform with full CRUD capabilities, authentication, and offline support.